 - Other components deemed eligible

-- Tax Credit: 25% of eligible out-of-pocket expenses
+- Tax credit: 25% of eligible out-of-pocket expenses

-Stream Exclusion Continuing Conservation Initiative
+Stream Exclusion Continuing Conservation Initiative (CCI)

-Offers an incentive payment to maintain fences that exclude livestock from water bodies.
-Voluntarily installed fencing or fencing that was installed through a conservation program and is out of lifespan is eligible.
-Fencing currently in lifespan with any state, federal or other conservation program is not eligible.
-Click on the link for a printable version of the Stream Exclusion Continuing Conservation Initiative Flyer.
+The Stream Exclusion CCI offers an incentive payment to maintain fences that exclude livestock from water bodies and associated alternative watering systems.
+Both fencing installed without assistance from a conservation program and fencing installed through a conservation program that is out of lifespan are eligible.
+Fencing currently in lifespan with any state, federal, or other conservation program is not eligible.
+Click on the link for a printable version of the

 - Permanent exclusion fence adjacent to pastureland

-Cost Share Incentive Rates
+Cost-Share Incentive Rates

 - $0.50-$1.25 per linear foot of stream bank protected